-Jack Delmore leads HNU Athletics' Delly Drive Fundraiser
+Jack Delmore leads HNU Athletics' Delly Drive Fundraiser in Oakland

 Jack Delmore, HNU graduate student and athlete was faced with life-changing news on December 18, 2020–he was diagnosed with stage two non-Hodgkin’s lymphoma cancer.
 The diagnosis forced Delmore to step away from the baseball field and focus instead on chemo treatments and fighting a battle against cancer.

 For Esteban Contreras, HNU baseball’s head coach, a team is like a family, so finding out that one of his players was diagnosed with cancer was a huge shock.
 “During winter break, I was at the field with one of my assistant coaches when Jack came by and said he had some bad news,” explained Contreras.
 “When Jack let us know he had cancer it was a pretty big gut punch.
 With someone who is so young and who works so hard you just never think that something like cancer could ever happen to them.”